 At UH Mānoa, the Hawaiʻinuiākea School of Hawaiian Knowledge was established, the only college of indigenous knowledge in a Research I institution in the United States.

-The University of Hawaiʻi celebrated 100 years of higher education during 2007 and 2008 with events that honored the past and celebrated the present and future.
+The University of Hawaiʻi celebrated 100 years of higher education with events that honored the past and celebrated the present and future.
 Since its founding, more than a million students have taken UH courses for credit.

 UH West Oʻahu welcomed 2,000 students to the new, permanent campus, which features 100,000 square feet of classroom and laboratory space with state-of-the-art equipment.
 West Oʻahu’s library and resource center at the heart of the campus is now a landmark in Kapolei thanks to its stunning architecture.